UBS agrees to take over Credit Suisse

 The Swiss Bank Employees Association said there was “a great deal at stake” for the 17,000 Credit Suisse staff, “and therefore also for our economy”.

-But the market movement seemed to suggest the bank was being perceived as a weak link in the chain.

-Amid fears of contagion after the collapse of two US banks, Credit Suisse’s share price had plunged by more than 30% on Wednesday to a new record low of 1.55 Swiss francs.
+Amid fears of contagion after the collapse of two US banks, Credit Suisse’s share price had plunged by more than 30 percent on Wednesday to a new record low of 1.55 Swiss francs.
 That saw the SNB step in overnight with a $54-billion lifeline.

-After recovering some ground Thursday, its shares closed down 8% on Friday at 1.86 Swiss francs as the Zurich-based lender struggled to retain investor confidence.
+After recovering some ground Thursday, its shares closed down eight percent on Friday at 1.86 Swiss francs as the Zurich-based lender struggled to retain investor confidence.

 In 2022, the bank suffered a net loss of $7.9 billion and expects a “substantial” pre-tax loss this year.